flavell-lab/private_BrainAlign_jellyfish/README.md

 - [usage](#usage)

 ## installation
-BrainAlignNet runs on two other packages: `DeepReg` and `euler_gpu`, which need to be installed separately.
+BrainAlignNet runs on two other packages: `DeepReg` and `euler_gpu`, which need to be installed separately - make sure to use the Flavell Lab specific installations.

 ### DeepReg